andreass0/IDAICE_Plugin_User_Guide/Results_of_the_simulation.md

 Button to import the results of the simulation back into SIMULTAN.
 ```

-The results will be stored under the component `IDA ICE Analysis` -> `Results` -> `Taxonomie: Results Zone [extension]`.
-Under this component the
+The results will be stored under the `Taxonomie: Results Zone`.Under `IDA ICE Analysis` the
-plugin creates a sub-component for each simulation Zone in the data model {numref}`results_comp`. <!-- stimmt nicht, herrausfinden wie es wirklich ist-->
+plugin creates a sub-component for each simulation Zone in the data model (see {numref}`results_comp`). <!-- stimmt nicht, herrausfinden wie es wirklich ist-->

 ```{figure} img/results_comp.png
 ---